DLanthanide

 Section 8

-Frequently Asked Questions — Lutetium
+Frequently Asked Questions

-How many valence electrons does Lutetium have?
+Q. How many electrons does Lutetium have?

-What is the Bohr model of Lutetium?
+Q. What is the shell structure of Lutetium?

 Editorial Methodology & Data Sources

 This page is programmatically generated using verified atomic data drawn from the NIST Atomic Spectra Database, PubChem Periodic Table, and IUPAC Recommendations.
 All electron configurations, shell distributions, ionization energies, electronegativities, and oxidation states are scientifically verified values.
 No data has been fabricated or approximated beyond standard rounding conventions.
 Last reviewed: April 2026.
-Author: Toni Tuyishimire, Principal Software Engineer, Toni Tech Solution.
+Author: Emmanuel TUYISHIMIRE (Toni), Principal Software Engineer, Toni Tech Solution.

-Toni Tuyishimire — Principal Software Engineer, Toni Tech Solution
+Emmanuel TUYISHIMIRE (Toni) — Principal Software Engineer, Toni Tech Solution

-Technical AuthorFact CheckedLast Reviewed: April 2026
+Technical AuthorFact CheckedLast Reviewed: May 2026